 The mesmerizing views in Bryce Canyon are many, one seemingly greater than the next.
 Scenic Route 12 offers more than a dozen lookout points from which to see the shimmering, colorful rock formations known as the "Grand Staircase."
 Enter as a group in a car and pay $30 -- or buy an annual pass for $35.

 A four-minute ride offers spectacular views of the city on the way to an upper terminal, where there are parks, cafes, and recreation areas -- including the largest enclosed sky bridge in North America -- to enjoy before heading back to the base near the Ross Island Bridge.
 The round trip costs less than $5.

 This picturesque trail looks like something out of a fairy tale, with clear blue lakes amid green, lush mountains.
 Located in Uncompahgre National Forest, which is free to enter, the 8.6-mile hike leads to a 11,720-foot peak and views of three major lakes.
 The view from the road to the trail is equally spectacular.

 The 500-foot quartzite bluffs offer vantage points overlooking the park's 360-acre lake.
 There are trails and hikes throughout the park at different levels of difficulty.
-The entrance fee for each vehicle is $5 for an hour, or $11 for a day for out-of-state license plates.
+The entrance fee for each vehicle is $8 for a day with in-state license plates, $11 for a vehicle from out of state.

 The Castle Trail in Ha Ha Tonka State Park is beloved for its view of Lake of the Ozarks (and its access to the ruins of a castle).
 The three scenic lookouts are reachable by a paved and handicapped-accessible trail from the parking lot.
 There are no fees for day use of the park.